-The Palm Springs International Film Festival dominates the Coachella Valley cultural scene in the desert in January.
+The Palm Springs International Film Festival dominates the cultural scene in the desert in January.
 You don’t have to be a dyed-in-the-wool cinephile to appreciate the festival’s sophisticated programming—there’s plenty of opportunity for novices to jump in and experience their very first film festival, as well.

 The festival’s print guide on the other hand, has a convenient pullout centerfold section with a grid showing the film times, making it easy to scan from one day to the next without

 If tickets are available, great!
-Prior to the start of the festival, you can purchase tickets in person at the Festival Ticket and Information Center (777 E. Tahquitz Canyon Way, Palm Springs, near the Regal Cinemas).
+You can purchase tickets online, or in person at the Festival Ticket and Information Center (707 E Tahquitz Canyon, Suite G20, near the Regal Cinemas).
 After the start of the festival, tickets can be purchased at the Ticket Center as well as any of the theater venues.